gmc-code/PC-algorithms1/docs/maths_python/simple_stats.rst

 Median
 ---------------------------------

-| The middle value is returned if there is an odd number of numbers in the list.
+| For the median, the middle value is returned if there is an odd number of numbers in the list.
 | The average of the two middle values is returned if there is an even number of numbers in the list.

 .. code-block:: python